If you require an appointment please telephone the practice at 08:00 on 01925 244655.

 Please remember that the appointment is for one patient only!

 During opening hours a clinician will be available for telephone advice.
 For further information please speak to our Patient Advisors who will signpost you to the most appropriate professional.

 You will be asked to call back at an allocated time.

 Virtually everyone who calls a GP practice to make an appointment asks to see a GP, but very often help will be available from other highly skilled medical professionals such as nurses, pharmacists or from another service, including the voluntary sector, who can support people with a wide range of social, emotional or practical needs.

-Patient Advisers will provide you with a first point of contact which directs you to the most appropriate source of help.
-Staff who are Patient Advisers have undertaken appropriate training to make it easier for you to get an appointment with the most appropriate professional - this could be with a healthcare assistant, nurse, clinical pharmacist based in your practice.
+Patient Advisors will provide you with a first point of contact which directs you to the most appropriate source of help.
+Staff who are Patient Advisors have undertaken appropriate training to make it easier for you to get an appointment with the most appropriate professional - this could be with a healthcare assistant, nurse, clinical pharmacist based in your practice.

-To help you access the correct service , when you call your Patient Adviser will need to know a brief reason why you need an appointment.
-Patient Advisers aren’t being nosey or obstructive with your request to see a clinician, they genuinely want to help.
+To help you access the correct service , when you call your Patient Advisor will need to know a brief reason why you need an appointment.
+Patient Advisors aren’t being nosey or obstructive with your request to see a clinician, they genuinely want to help.

-Patient Advisers have taken part in robust training and will treat all information in the strictest of confidence , you will then be directed to see the correct professional to meet your need.
-You can ask to speak to the Patient Adviser privately.
+Patient Advisors have taken part in robust training and will treat all information in the strictest of confidence, you will then be directed to see the correct professional to meet your need.
+You can ask to speak to the Patient Advisor privately.

 Thank you in advance for your support.